 This is a straightforward race and special powers expansion.
 It brings five new races: Barbarians, Homunculi, Pixies, Pygmies, and Leprechauns along with five new special powers.

 Tunnels is a mini-expansion, consisting of 12 cavern markers, that act as tunnel entrances on the maps of Small World and Small World Underground.
 It connects both maps together, allowing up to six players to play on them simultaneously.
 The cavern markers are also a part of the Realms expansion.

 Small World Underground (2011)

 Underground is a standalone board game that re-implements the gameplay of the original Small World.
-There are some differences, like monsters, occupying places of powers, that have to be defeated.
+There are some differences, like monsters, occupying places of power, that have to be defeated.
 15 races and 21 special powers are also new, but they can be combined with the base game and expansions.

 Small World: Realms (2012)

 Realms is a map pack.
-Together with the aforementioned tunnel markers, it comes with 12 preset maps made of two-sided tiles (for Small World and Small World Underground).
+Together with the aforementioned tunnel markers, it comes with 12 preset maps made of double-sided tiles (for Small World and Small World Underground).
 Of course, more maps can be created freely with the tiles.

 Small World: Royal Bonus (2013)